bmcfee/dstbook/content/intro.md

 mathematical background.

 I've tried to make the contents of this book self-contained, and provide supplementary background material in the appendix.
-That said, we do have to start somewhere though, and I generally expect readers to have familiarity with high-school level algebra and geometry.
+That said, we do have to start somewhere, and I generally expect readers to have familiarity with high-school level algebra and geometry.

 ## Why another book?